 More importantly.
 Mortimer J held that the IAA was aware that Ms Rajasekaram may have filed submissions that may not, in reality, have been about DUA16, and yet went ahead and determined the review, demonstrates that the review was indeed subverted by the fraudulent conduct, that is, the examination of the IAA’s core function of conducting a review of the delegate’s decision to determine whether DUA16 satisfies the criteria for a protection visa and not necessary whether DUA16 was denied an opportunity to persuade the IAA to receive new information.

 You should be aware that unless a person is a registered migration agent, he or she cannot advertise a service of giving advice on visa matters or receive a fee for giving migration assistance.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you understand your rights if you believe a third party has committed visa scams & visa fraud or click here to learn what an immigration lawyer can and cannot do for you.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation to help you understand your rights if you believe a third party has committed visa scams & visa fraud or click here to learn what an immigration lawyer can and cannot do for you.

 041 222 4020 or WeChat: AUDvisa